WilSegale/NetBreach/MacOs/README.md

 python3 NetBreach.py --help or python3 NetBreach.py -h
 ```

-## The requirements file will automatically install the requirements that are needed for the program to run successfully

 ### This software is going to help you crack passwords.
 ### To crack VNC(5900) do not type anything in the "Username" input.
 Just type the ip address in the hostname input field.